-where $\alpha_1$ is the stress block factor; a is the depth of equivalent rectangular stress block (in.); c is the distance from the extreme compression fiber to the neutral axis (in.); b is the width of the compression face of the member (in.); $b_w$ is the web width (in.); $h_f$ is the thickness of flange (in.); $d_s$ is the distance from the compression face to the centroid of mild tensile reinforcement (in.); $d's$ is the distance from the compression face to the centroid of mild compression reinforcement (in.); and $d_p$ is the distance from the compression face to the centroid of prestressing steel (in.); $A's$ is the area of mild tensile reinforcement (in.) and $A{ps}$ is the area of prestressing steel (in.); $A's$ is the area of mild compression reinforcement (in.); $f_s$ is the stress in mild tensile steel (ksi); $f's$ is the stress in the mild steel compression reinforcement (ksi) and $f{ps}$ is the stress in prestressing steel (ksi).
+where α_1 is the stress block factor; a is the depth of equivalent rectangular stress block (in.); c is the distance from the extreme compression fiber to the neutral axis (in.); b is the width of the compression face of the member (in.); b_w is the web width (in.); h_f is the thickness of flange (in.); d_s is the distance from the compression face to the centroid of mild tensile reinforcement (in.); d_s is the distance from the compression face to the centroid of prestressing steel (in.); a_s is the area of mild tensile reinforcement (in.2) and a_p is the area of mild tensile reinforcement (in.2) and a_p is the area of mild tensile reinforcement (in.2); a_s is the area of mild tensile steel (ksi); a_s is the stress in the mild steel compression reinforcement (ksi) and a_p is the stress in prestressing steel (ksi).

-For rectangular sections, let $b_w = b$ .
+For rectangular sections, let $b_w = b$.
 The last term of the above equation will be dropped.

-For circular and other nonstandard cross-sections, strain-compatibility must be used.
+For circular and other nonstandard cross-sections, strain compatibility must be used.